cseas/blog/docs/posts/contribute-mozilla.md

 You can discuss topics related to the [Mozilla Mission][8] or ask for help in the above groups to reach out to local Mozillians.
 They can help you organize events and possibly ship some goodies to your college if you're organizing an event for one of the Mozilla [Campaigns][9] or [Activities][10].

-You can also ask for speakers in the group if you'd like to have a professional deliver a session in your campus.
+You can also ask for speakers in the relevant local group if you'd like to have a professional deliver a session in your campus.

 Please reach out to the respective channels relevant to you for more guidance regarding contributing or volunteering.
 I personally hang around the Mozilla Karnataka Telegram.